KyleGospo/docs.bazzite.gg/src/Advanced/GNOME_Disks_Auto-Mount_Guide.md

 #### Advanced Options (Not required for most setups)

+!!! warning

-> Change at your own risk!
+    Change at your own risk!

 #### Information about compression: